You are here

 Buying Lawn Mowers for Larger Lawns

 You can still consider buying an electric lawn mower if you have a larger lawn and are concerned about the cost or maintenance of a petrol lawn mower.
 Before buying an electric lawn mower look at the cutting width of the model.
-The bigger it is the better as it will get the mowing done quicker.
+The bigger the cutting width the less times you will need to go up and down and you will get the mowing done more quickly.
 Before you buy also consider the length of the cable that comes with the lawn mower, you need it to be long enough to reach across the whole area of the lawn.

 Buying a petrol lawn mower might be a better choice if you have a larger lawn.
 If you buy a petrol lawn mower you are likely to find that they come with a variety of cutting widths – including very larges ones which will get the mowing done more quickly.
 Buying a petrol lawnmower will mean you don’t need to worry about being within a certain distance of a power socket.
 Consider buying a self propelled wheeled rotary lawn mower if you are concerned about pushing a heavy item around a large space.
 If you buy a petrol self propelled lawn mower it will do most of the hard work for you.
 View our full range of petrol lawn mowers.

 You may want to buy a ride on lawn mower if your lawn is huge or you maintain large areas of grass.
 Buying a ride on lawn mower will make light work of looking after a large lawn.
 A ride on mower does all of the hard work for you.
-Before buying a ride on lawn mower you must bear in mind that they require more care and servicing than other lawn mowers.
+Before buying a ride on lawn mower you must bear in mind that they require more care and servicing than other lawn mowers, very like your car.
+Have a look at our guide Which Ride on Mower? for more advice.
 View our full range of ride on lawn mowers.

 Choose the lawn mower type you want to buy: